demandchain/developer.offerengine.com/content/v1/full_purchase.md

 redeemed_at
 : _Optional String_  Date and time when the purchase voucher was redeemed

+qrcode_url
+: _String_  URL for the qrcode image associated with the coupon

+qrcode_base64
+: _String_  Base64 encoded qrcode image associated with the coupon

 ## Response Example
 <%= headers 200 %>
 <%= json(OfferEngine.full_purchase()) %>

 ## Error Responses

 Responses are provided for each failed portion of the purchase request. if the user, payment card, or shipping address sections fail, the purchase does not occur.
 You don't have to worry that purchases might be made with invalid data.

 ### 409